aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/known-issues.md

 **Resolution or workaround:**  If resource synchronization issues are encountered, executing the LZA pipeline can be re-run from the beginning to synchronize resource mappings.

+### Duplicate VPC Names

+**Description:** After converting the AESA to LZA configuration files you get an error about duplicate VPC names in LZA configuration validation.
+> config-validator | network-config.yaml has 1 issues: Duplicate VPC/VPC template names exist.
+VPC names must be unique

+**Root cause:** The name of VPC names in LZA `network-config.yaml` need to be unique globally.

+**Resolution or workaround:** A workaround was implemented into LZA to support existing ASEA VPCs that have non-unique names across different accounts or regions.
+Suffixes in the form of `..uniquehash` can be added to the names of VPC (i.e. `Central_vpc..f7678`) in the LZA configurations files and all their references.
+LZA will remove the suffix at runtime to match with the existing VPC (`Central_vpc`).

+You can activate a configuration option in the upgrade tool to generate suffixes on all VPC references in the configuration.

+1. After running the `yarn migration-config` command from the [Preparation phase](./preparation/prereq-config/#configuration)
+2. Edit the `src/input-config/input-config.json` file
+3. Add the following property to enable the behavior: `"appendUniqueSuffixToVPCNames": true`
+4. Continue with the remaining of the LZA upgrade steps.
+When running `yarn convert-config` with this option, suffixes will be appended to all VPCs from the configuration.

+**Note:** The existing VPC resources won't be renamed, the suffix is only used in the configuration.
+Some internal references will include the suffixes, such as SSM Parameters describing networking resources and path of VPC Flow Logs on S3.

 ## Landing Zone Accelerator known issues
 The following issues will not prevent a successful upgrade from ASEA to LZA, but can impact functionalities and operations in the upgraded Landing Zone.